JoseBlanca/pop_lab/pop_lab_site/practices/fwd/drift.md

     · Will be the result similar if you run again the simulation?
 Why?

-2. Reduce the population size to 100 and ran the similation 10 times.
+2. Reduce the population size to 100 and run the similation 10 times.
 Save the genotypic frecuences obtained in each simulation.

 How times the allele A is fixed or lost?